vertica/VerticaPy/docs/source/getting_started.rst

     </div>

 The following instructions provide steps to install VerticaPy, Juypter Lab, and Vertica.
-For information about installing VerticaPyLab, a custom JuypterLab enviornment that already has VerticaPy installed and includes an easy-to-use interface and tools like :py:func:`~verticapy.performance.vertica.qprof`, see :ref:`verticapylab_gs`.
+For information about installing VerticaPyLab, a custom JuypterLab environment that already has VerticaPy installed and includes an easy-to-use interface and tools like :py:func:`~verticapy.performance.vertica.qprof`, see :ref:`verticapylab_gs`.